g0mb4/nmsd/README.md

 ```
 initial conditions.

-This method is often used in simpler video games as a base of the physics engine.
+This method is often used in simpler video games as a base of the physics engine due to its simplicity and speed for a first-pass or low-complexity physics systems.

+> [!NOTE]
+> Suggested material:
+>
+> Iserles A.: A First Course in the Numerical Analysis of Differential Equations,
+> ISBN 978-0-511-50637-6
+>  + Chapter 1.2: Euler’s method
+>
+> Teschl G.: Ordinary Differential Equations and Dynamical Systems, ISBN 978-0821883280
+>  + Chapter 3.2: Linear autonomous first-order systems
+>  + Chapter 3.3: Linear autonomous equations of order $n$
+>
+> Millington I.: Game Physics Engine Development, ISBN 978-0-12-381976-5
+>  + Chapter 3.3: The Integrator

 ### Classical Runge-Kutta method (`rk4()`)